oddbird/oddleventy/content/blog/2022/cascade-layers-polyfill.md

 ## Let the layering begin! 🥳

-Cascade layers are a gamechanger and we hope that with this new polyfill you're excited and ready to start using them in your CSS.
+Cascade layers are a game changer, and we hope that with this new polyfill you're excited and ready to start using them in your CSS.

 Have you already started using cascade layers and/or the new polyfill?
-Tweet at us at [@Oddbird](https://twitter.com/oddbird) and tell us all about it, especially if you have feedback, questions, or suggestions!
+Tweet [@OddBird](https://twitter.com/oddbird) and tell us all about it, especially if you have feedback, questions, or suggestions!